appsmithorg/appsmith/README.md

 #### 🎙 Transparent Support

 Issues are inevitable.
-When you have one, our entire team is around to help—
+When you have one, our entire team is around to help you —

 - 💬 Talk to us on [Discord](https://discord.gg/rBTTVJp)
 - 📄 Find a solution in our [Documentation](https://docs.appsmith.com)
 - ⚠️ Open an issue right here on [GitHub](https://github.com/appsmithorg/appsmith/issues/new/choose)
 - 👾 Ask for help on our [Forum](https://community.appsmith.com)
-- Join our Beta users program and give us feedback <a href = "https://www.notion.so/Betasmith-Join-the-Appsmith-Beta-Community-5c288dfd57bd4c4781c3bf02ddf9aa8a">Betasmith Community</a>.
-Be a part of the community that will help shape the future of Appsmith.
+- Join our Beta Users Program and give us feedback <a href = "https://www.notion.so/Betasmith-Join-the-Appsmith-Beta-Community-5c288dfd57bd4c4781c3bf02ddf9aa8a">Betasmith Community</a>.
+Be a part of the community that will help shape the future of Appsmith and make the world a better place.

 ## Deployment Options